2m/zbap/README.md

 That is pretty much it.
 All of these parts combined make a pretty neat Zero Button Audiobook Player. :)

+I used merged MP3 audiobooks.
+However after merging MPD was not able to play past the first part.
+I used [mp3val](http://mp3val.sourceforge.net/) to clean and fix merged MP3 files.

 Software Architecture
 =====================
 Here I will list logical modules of the software and their relations.
 All modules are mostly _pykka actor proxy objects_.
 So whenever you see that one actor is calling a method of other actor, it really is not the case.
 Behind the scenes a message is sent from one actor to another.
 So all these calls are asynchronous.